dmlc/MXNet.jl/README.md

 ## MXNet.jl is a part of Apache MXNet project now

 This package has been merged into main MXNet repo.
-Please check package README [here](https://github.com/apache/incubator-mxnet/tree/master/julia#mxnet).
+Please check out package README [here](https://github.com/apache/incubator-mxnet/tree/master/julia#mxnet).

 If you run into issues or want to send PRs, please file them on main MXNet repo: